dunkcoder/appbricks-archetype-dubbox-service/README.md

-# Grand Design Service Starter
+# appbricks-archetype-service
+a maven archetype for appbricks service

 ## generate project from archetype